syedMohib44/cuda-triton-multiarch/README.md

 # Triton + CUDA GPU Kernels

-Triton and CUDA kernels for transformer operations — RMSNorm, SwiGLU, softmax, FlashAttention-2, fp16 / int8 / int4 matmul — with PyTorch reference implementations, parametrized correctness tests, and A100 benchmarks.
+Triton and CUDA kernels for transformer operations — RMSNorm, SwiGLU, softmax, FlashAttention-2, fp16 / int8 / int4 matmul — with PyTorch reference implementations, parametrized correctness tests, and multi-GPU benchmarks.

+Supports **SM75 (Turing / T4, RTX 20xx)**, **SM80 (A100)**, **SM86 (RTX 30xx / A10)**, **SM89 (RTX 40xx / L40S)**.
+GPU is auto-detected at build and runtime — no manual configuration needed.

 > **Blog post:** [**FlashAttention, but the Actual Details**](https://blog.echen.io/p/flashattention-2-in-cute-from-scratch/) — line-by-line walkthrough of the CuTe FA2 implementation in [`cuda/flash_attn_cutlass/`](cuda/flash_attn_cutlass/), covering swizzling, tiled MMAs, online softmax, the V-copy + transpose, and at least one finding about an unused line in Tri Dao's source.
 The companion `scratch/` directory has standalone runnable demos for each concept ([scratch README](scratch/README.md)).